MUSIC INDUSTRY – THE PAST

 - the media, produced by the major, sold by retailers, owned by consumers

 How the hell is that related to 1800 years yet?!
 We are getting there.
-The key one need to understand from that period is that we didn’t knew how to record a sound, let alone save that recording on a media.
+The key one needs to understand from that period is that we didn’t knew how to record a sound, let alone save that recording on a media.
 Only the composition existed.

-In spike of this background of no recordings nor airplay, the very first sales charts of music started to appear at that time.
-Indeed, very first sales charts, including initial Billboard publications (from 1900), were Top Sheet Music Sellers.
+In spite of this background of no recordings nor airplay, the very first sales charts of music started to appear at that time.
+Indeed, the very first sales charts, including initial Billboard publications (from 1900), were Top Sheet Music Sellers.
 The legend says White Christmas by Bing Crosby sold as much as 7 million copies on sheet music alone.

 Today, we often debate if a viral video – remember Harlem Shake? – which airs an audio song should count among streaming points of the song only because the artist doesn’t appear on the visual side.
 Initially, the artist wasn’t even featured in the audio, since there was no audio media.
 Early Top Singles rankings were charts showing the most successful songs, independently from who was the singer.
 More often than not sales from all artists singing the said song were merged together.